peter-otoole/croner/README.md

 ## Testing

 Currently, croner does not have any unit tests.
 All tests are manual and all edge cases are not covered.
-If an issue is found, please report it.
+If any issues are found, please report them.

 ## Support